mmetsa/javascript-projects/README.md

-# Flappy bird game in Vanilla JS
+# Flappy bird game in Vanilla JS and Typescript

+## Maiko Metsalu - IADB185064

-## This was a mandatory task in my university course ICD0006-Javascript
+## This is a mandatory task in my university course ICD0006-Javascript

 When making this project, I learned DOM manipulation: creating, removing elements.

 The code is split into the MVC pattern.

-Some improvements could be made.
+This